 Docker containers are an industry standard and can run in any cloud or on-premises.
 Cloud Run can run containers in a serverless request-response fashion.
 We recommend using Cloud Run, unless you need custom hardware like GPUs or require a Kubernetes cluster, in which case you can run Cloud Run on GKE in your Google Kubernetes Engine cluster.

 Combine serverless and stateful workloads

-Cloud Run on GKE allows you to easily run your serverless and stateful workloads together.
-For example, you can deploy MongoDB from the Marketplace into your GKE cluster to use as a document store for your serverless workloads.
-GKE gives you the flexibility to run anything in your cluster, and you can use Cloud Run to deploy serverless workloads alongside.
+Cloud Run for Anthos allows you to easily run your serverless and stateful workloads together.
+For example, you can deploy MongoDB from the Marketplace into your Anthos GKE cluster to use as a document store for your serverless workloads.
+Anthos gives you the flexibility to run anything in your Kubernetes cluster, and you can use Cloud Run for Anthos to deploy serverless workloads alongside.